We congratulate all of our prize winners at SUSSP81!

 Second and third prizes for their posters went to third-year CDT student Alastair Clarke (Towards freeform micro-lenses fabricated using ultrafast laser assisted etching and CO2 laser polishing) and University of Glasgow PhD student Mirinal Rayappa (Nanoplasmonic tongues for chemical fingerprinting: from whisky analysis to real-time water quality monitoring and beyond).

-Lastly, Keyvan Azimi Asrari and Andres Biondi Vaccariello won the best photograph.
+Lastly, Keyvan Azimi Asrari and Andres Biondi Vaccariello jointly won the best photograph (for set-up and execution).